CiscoDevNet/roomdevices-macros-samples/Room Cleaning and Usage/README.md

 ![Sample Room Alert Summary Screenshot](images/roomSummary.png)

 ## Requirements
-1. A Cisco webex Room, Board or Desk device
+1. A Cisco Webex Room, Board or Desk device
-2. A Touch 10 connected to the Webex Room or webex Board device to record cleaning events
+2. A Touch 10 connected to the Webex Room or Webex Board device to record cleaning events
 3. If using a device with an external camera, that camera must be a Cisco Quad Camera
 4. Admin user or integrator access to the Webex device
 5. Firmware CE9.12.3 or newer or RoomOS for enhanced people detection